 - Be Watchful When Opening Car Doors:

-Drivers should always check for cyclists or walkers before opening car doors.
+Drivers should always check for cyclists or pedestrians before opening car doors.

 - Check your mirrors